devgaganin/Save-Restricted-Content-Bot-V2/README.md

 </details>

 ---
+## 🛠️ Terms of Use

+Visit the [Terms of Use](https://github.com/devgaganin/Save-Restricted-Content-Bot-Repo/blob/master/TERMS_OF_USE.md) page to review and accept the guidelines.
 ## Important Note

 **Note**: Changing the terms and commands doesn't magically make you a developer.
 Real development involves understanding the code, writing new functionalities, and debugging issues, not just renaming things.
 If only it were that easy!